West Wight Potter 19: Production

-The design has been built by International Marine in Inglewood, California, United States since 1971 and remained in production in 2019, with more than 1600 completed.
+The design has been built by International Marine in Inglewood, California, United States since 1971 and remained in production in 2017, with more than 1600 completed.

 Design

 The West Wight Potter 19 is a recreational keelboat, with a hard chine hull, built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig, a spooned raked stem, a vertical transom, a transom-hung rudder controlled by a tiller, and a vertically lifting fin keel.
 It displaces 1225 lb and carries 370 lb of ballast.
 It is equipped with closed cell foam flotation and is unsinkable.

 The boat has a draft of 3.58 ft with the lifting keel extended and 0.50 ft with it retracted, allowing beaching or ground transportation on a trailer.
 The keel is retracted from the cockpit by a winch and fully retracts.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The galley consists of a sink to port and single-burner butane stove to starboard.
-There is sleeping accommodation for four people and seating for five and a potable head.
+There is sleeping accommodation for four people and seating for five and a portable head.
 The manufacturer claims the boat can be rigged and launched from its trailer in 45 minutes and can also be single-handly rigged and launched.
 Cabin headroom is 55 in.

 The design has a hull speed of 5.5 kn.